rpgreview/papersandpaychecks/cow-orkers.md

 Starting Age: 15+1d4
 Profession Skills: Athletics (Strength)., Athletics (stamina)., Intimidate., Jump., Melee., Survival., Missiles., Carousing., Stealth

-Description: The Fighter is any number of warrior professions whose job it is to live by bashing things and to die by bashing things and hence their nickname as "meat shields", meaning they should stay at the front of the battle and hit things and be hit.
+Description: The Fighter is any number of warrior professions whose job it is to live by bashing things and to die by bashing things, hence their nickname as "meat shields", meaning they should stay at the front of the battle and hit things and be hit.
 In the quasi-European-medieval-Tolkien-Conan soup that is Generic Fantasy RPGs this role is so important that they often find themselves in a leadership role both within parties or for societies as a whole.
 A careful obsever will notice that Fighters are the only profession that can reach the giddy heights of owning land and title (but see Cleric, below).

 | Level | Wage     | Perks			|
 |-------|----------|----------------------------|